 There is no PA law anyone can find that states it must be circular, and my reading of this inspection requirement is referring to steering wheel replacements.
 The Tesla steering wheel meets the OEM’s original strength, seeing how it has not been replaced.

 One major reason for this design is to eliminate the dangerous hand positions on circular steering wheels above the centerline.
 If during a crash, your hands are on the upper part of a conventional steering wheel, the airbag will likely break both of your wrists.
-It may also cause further harm if the bag pushes a hand into your face.
+It may also cause further significant harm if the bag pushes a hand into your face.
+The Tesla yoke steering wheel eliminates this risk.

 - Easier for the driver to get into and out of the car